-On the personal front, I have reached the age of sixty, and after living a very active life (long may that last) I realise the next big adventure for me is my aging process and eventual death.
+On the personal front, after living a very active life (long may that last) I realise the next big adventure for me is my aging process and eventual death.

 Far from feeling morose or maudlin about it – I firmly believe that we can only feel truly alive when we accept our mortality – I want to be as prepared as I possibly can be for what is to come, especially the way I die.

 Talking professionally, I can’t remember a time when I wasn’t fascinated by the fact we are all going to die.
 This deepened whilst I was training as a nurse at the Middlesex hospital in the early seventies.
 I laid out my first body (nurses did in those days) when I was nineteen.
 The patient was only thirty.

 As students we never spoke about what happened (death and dying wasn’t addressed in any teaching programme), but caring for him and others who died during my training made me ask myself all kinds of questions about death: What does it feel like to die?
 How long does it take to die?
 Will I know I am dying when my time comes?

 I left nursing soon after I qualified and did a host of other things, ending up in the corporate film and video business.
 This by now was the mid eighties when hedonism was rife.
 I entered into the fray with relish, but soon discovered that this way of life lelt me feeling empty and unfulfilled, but most of all, lonely.